vivekN7/TR2000-API-Data-Manager/Ops/TR2K_START_HERE.md

    - It provides URL templates, input params with types, return params with types
    - It includes example URLs and JSON raw output examples
    - We must match our implementation exactly with this help page
+5. **DDL SCRIPT POLICY - CRITICAL**:
+   - **ALWAYS update the main DDL script (Oracle_DDL_SCD2_Native_Hash.sql)**
+   - **NEVER create separate upgrade/patch scripts**
-5. **DDL SCRIPT POLICY**: Always update Oracle_DDL_Complete_V4.sql to completely DROP and RECREATE all tables
+   - The script must completely DROP and RECREATE all database objects
-   - This ensures we have a fully tested, production-ready DDL script
+   - This ensures we have ONE source of truth for the database schema
    - The script handles non-existent objects gracefully (won't fail if tables don't exist)
-   - Never add incremental changes - always regenerate the complete script
+   - When changes are needed: Update the main DDL, then DROP ALL and recreate
-   - Current version: Oracle_DDL_Complete_V4.sql in /Ops/ folder
+   - Current main DDL: Oracle_DDL_SCD2_Native_Hash.sql in /Ops/ folder
+   - **This is NON-NEGOTIABLE - maintain ONE complete DDL script!**

 ## 🛡️ DATA INTEGRITY & TRANSACTION SAFETY REQUIREMENTS
 **ALL database operations MUST use transactions to ensure data integrity:**